The ProTEK B3 primer and protective coating combination may be used for the following applications:

 - to minimize wet etch damage caused by punch-through.

-Laurell manual coater + two hotplates in Zone 13 are required.
+The Sawatec coater for MISC. polymer in Zone 13, and its two hotplates, are used for spin-coating.
 Before starting, set one hotplate temperature to 205°C, and the second one to 120°C.

 ProTEK B3 Primer: